 Nevertheless, Richard did orchestrate marriages for his nieces, perhaps knowing that they were less of a threat if he married them off to loyal men, making it harder for figures like Henry Tudor to use them as political pawns.
 Cecily’s younger sister, Anne, once been betrothed to Philip of Burgundy, was betrothed instead to Thomas Howard, heir to the dukedom of Norfolk.
 As for Cecily, she was married to Ralph Scrope of Upsall, second son of Thomas, the fifth Baron Scrope of Masham.

 Tragedy of tragedies, we have no idea what Cecily thought of her husband, but it is mostly taken for granted that she felt it humiliating.
 She had once been preserved as a future queen of Scotland and instead found herself married to a relatively minor nobleman.
 At best, the match solidified her new station in life – that of a bastard daughter of a former king.
-Due to Cecily’s age and marriage’s length, it’s a safe bet that the relationship was consummated, but unclear to what extent they lived together.
+Due to Cecily’s age and the marriage’s length, it’s a safe bet that the relationship was consummated, but unclear to what extent they lived together.

 For Henry Tudor, biding his time abroad, it was nothing short of a disaster and, with Elizabeth still pointedly unmarried, it seemed to reinforce the rumors that Richard meant to marry her himself.
 While Elizabeth had four younger sisters, two of them were now off the market, and the youngest of the bunch, Katherine and Bridget, were mere children, while Henry would need to secure the succession as quickly as possible.

 By the summer of 1485, Anne Neville was dead, the younger Elizabeth had been sent from court, and Cecily and her younger sisters were back in the countryside.
-That August, Henry defeated Richard at the Battle of Bosworth and he was declared King Henry VII and soon after the Titulus Regis, the document by which the York princesses were declared bastards, was overturned and destroyed.
+That August, Henry defeated Richard at the Battle of Bosworth and he was declared King Henry VII and soon after the Titulus Regius, the legal instrument by which the York princesses were declared bastards, was overturned and destroyed.
 Still married to Ralph, Cecily joined her mother and sisters in London when Henry sent for his Elizabeth.
 Likely, given Ralph’s loyalties, he was either laying low or dealing with the physical and political repercussions of Bosworth.

 Cecily lived at court with her family through the autumn and winter of 1485-1486.
 She served as her sister’s chief lady-in-waiting once Henry and Elizabeth married that January, and she attended upon her sister throughout the spring and summer while she was pregnant with her first child.
 When Prince Arthur was born in September 1486, Cecily carried the infant during his christening and handed him back to Elizabeth in her bedchamber after the ceremony.